ioBroker/ioBroker.docs/docs/en/admin/instances.md

 ### 1 - state
 The state of the instance is shown here by a traffic light.
 Further information can be obtained by holding the mouse on the signal.

 Not all instances have this traffic light.
 But don't panic.
-These are either time-controlled instances that only briefly connect to the controller and then switch off again immediately or continue to run in the background, e.g. vis.
+These are either time-controlled instances that only briefly connect to the controller and then switch off again immediately or continue to run in the background, for example.

 ### 2 - Icon
 The icon that is used throughout ioBroker for this adapter is displayed here